|Alias||Unknown. Submit info.|

 The 1990s saw many incidents of gang violence in this community.
 In 1994, more anti-gang police units were created to curtail most of the violence especially the violence in the public housing projects.

 Chicago Heights still remains a community with a very high crime rate and heavier amounts of gang violence.
 The community also suffers from annual murders with a minimum of at least 3 reported homicides in a year.
 The east side and southwest side continue to be the roughest parts of this community where most of the gang activity and violence occurs.
-The east side still has major issues with abandoned buildings, homes and vacant lots.
+The east side still has major issues with abandoned buildings, homes and vacant lots, many homes and buildings have been abandoned for several years making the east side a very blighted area.
 The housing projects and several apartment complexes have been renovated in recent years.